 - Or giving care that is inappropriate for the medical condition.

 Nurses may also be found negligent in a medical malpractice case.
 They are expected to act as advocates for their patients.
 If nurses observe medical errors or doctors providing unsafe care, they have the duty to alert doctors and run their concerns up the chain of command until appropriate action is taken.
 Failing to do so–even inadvertently–is considered negligence.

-If you have been injurd by a medical error contact a leading Boston personal injury lawyer today for a free consultation.
+If you have been injured by a medical error, contact a leading personal injury lawyer today for a free consultation.

 Negligence by Health Care Facilities